-Cauliflower is one of our favorite cruciferous vegetables to cook with, and we couldn’t be more pleased at how tasty this soup turned out.
-Cauliflower is a nutrient dense cruciferous vegetable that comes in many different color varieties (such as purple, white and yellow), and is low in calories, yet rich in vitamins and minerals.
-This vegetable is an excellent source of vitamin C, manganese, and broad-spectrum antioxidants, which help lower the risk of oxidative stress in our cells.
-Scientifically speaking, researchers have found that oxidative stress may cause susceptibility for non-Hodgkin lymphoma, a cancer that attacks the immune system (1), and consuming foods such as cauliflower may help reduce the risks for these types of diseases.
-So go ahead and enjoy all of the health benefits and flavor combinations that this soup has to offer–it’s one that is sure to enter your regular menu rotation.
+Cauliflower is one of our favorite cruciferous vegetables to incorporate into our recipes and adding it to this soup is no exception.
+Cauliflower is a nutrient dense vegetable that comes in many different color varieties (such as purple, white and yellow), and is low in calories, yet rich in vitamins and minerals.
+It is an excellent source of vitamin C, manganese, and broad-spectrum antioxidants, which help lower the risk of oxidative stress in our cells.
+Scientifically speaking, researchers have found that oxidative stress may cause susceptibility for non-Hodgkin lymphoma, a cancer that attacks the immune system.
+Consuming foods such as cauliflower may help reduce the risk for this type of disease among others.

-Heat a 6 quart pot or Dutch oven over medium heat.
+Heat a 6 quart soup pot or Dutch oven over medium heat.
 Add olive oil and leeks and sauté for about 3-5 minutes.
-Add garlic, mustard seeds, turmeric, cumin, and sea salt, and let cook.
-Once mustard seeds pop (after about 2 minutes) add carrots and cauliflower, and cook for a few more minutes.
+Add garlic, mustard seeds, turmeric, cumin, sea salt, and black pepper and let cook.
+Once mustard seeds pop (about 2 minutes) add carrots and cauliflower.
+Cook for a few more minutes.
 Add vegetable broth to the pot, and bring to a simmer.
 Cover and cook on low for about 45 minutes, or until cauliflower is soft.